Jake Brentz

-Jacob Steven Brentz (born September 14, 1994) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
-He was drafted in the 11th round of the 2013 MLB draft by the Toronto Blue Jays and made his MLB debut in 2021 for the Royals.
+Jacob Steven Brentz (born September 14, 1994) is an American professional baseball pitcher for the Kansas City Monarchs of the American Association of Professional Baseball.
+He was drafted in the 11th round of the 2013 MLB draft by the Toronto Blue Jays and made his Major League Baseball (MLB) debut in 2021 for the Kansas City Royals.

 Career

+Toronto Blue Jays

 Brentz attended Parkway South High School in Manchester, Missouri.

-Toronto Blue Jays

-He was drafted by the Toronto Blue Jays in the 11th round of the 2013 Major League Baseball draft.
+The Toronto Blue Jays drafted him in the 11th round of the 2013 Major League Baseball draft.
 On July 12, 2013, Brentz signed with the Blue Jays.
-Brentz made his professional season with the Gulf Coast Blue Jays.
+Brentz made his professional season with the rookie-level Gulf Coast League Blue Jays.

 Seattle Mariners

-On July 31, 2015, the Blue Jays traded Brentz, Rob Rasmussen and Nick Wells to the Seattle Mariners for Mark Lowe.
+On July 31, 2015, the Blue Jays traded Brentz, Rob Rasmussen, and Nick Wells to the Seattle Mariners in exchange for Mark Lowe.
 He finished the season with the Low-A Everett AquaSox.
-In 2016, he split the season with Everett and the Single-A Clinton LumberKings, also appearing in two games for the Triple-A Tacoma Rainiers.
+In 2016, Brentz split the season between Everett and the Single-A Clinton LumberKings, also appearing in two games for the Triple-A Tacoma Rainiers.
+In 20 appearances (7 starts) for the three affiliates, he posted a cumulative 4-2 record and 5.32 ERA with 50 strikeouts across 4 2/3 innings pitched.

 Pittsburgh Pirates

-On September 1, 2016, the Mariners traded Brentz along with Pedro Vasquez to the Pittsburgh Pirates in exchange for Arquimedes Caminero.
+On September 1, 2016, the Mariners traded Brentz and Pedro Vasquez to the Pittsburgh Pirates in exchange for Arquimedes Caminero.
 Brentz split the 2017 and 2018 season between the High-A Bradenton Marauders and Double-A Altoona Curve.
 Brentz started the 2019 season with Altoona before being promoted to the Triple-A Indianapolis Indians.
 On August 16, 2019, the Pirates released Brentz.